-- The taxonomy of the mountain gorilla needs to be clarified to ensure effective conservation and management of the species and subspecies. - The impact of selective logging, resource harvesting and agricultural encroachment in gorilla habitat should be assessed. - Continued monitoring of the population numbers and status should be ensured. - The impacts of tourism, including the risk of transfer of parasites and disease from humans to gorillas should be assessed. - The carrying capacity of the gorilla's habitats and the influence of climatic changes on it should be estimated.
+- Mountain Gorilla taxonomy needs to be clarified to ensure effective conservation and management of the species and subspecies. - The impact of selective logging, resource harvesting and agricultural encroachment in gorilla habitat should be assessed. - Continued monitoring of the population numbers and status should be ensured. - The impacts of tourism, including the risk of transfer of parasites and disease from humans to gorillas should be assessed. - The carrying capacity of the gorilla's habitats and the influence of climatic changes on it should be estimated.